×

 Portfolio Highlights

-The ClearBridge Mid Cap Growth Strategy underperformed its benchmark during the fourth quarter.
-On an absolute basis, the Strategy had positive contributions from one of the 11 sectors in which it was invested, the consumer discretionary sector while the IT sector proved the greatest detractor.
+The ClearBridge Mid Cap Growth Strategy outperformed its benchmark during the first quarter.
+On an absolute basis, the Strategy had positive contributions from three of the 11 sectors in which it was invested.
+The greatest contributor was the industrials sector, while the health care and IT sectors proved the chief detractors.

 Related Perspectives